PeJiR/intro-section-with-dropdown-navigation-main/README.md

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+TThe users should be able to:

 - View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
 - View the optimal layout for the content depending on their device's screen size